Rishu5kumar/Azure-Documentation/Day_13.md

 1. **Read-Only**: Prevents changes to resources but allows reading.
 2. **Delete**: Prevents deletion of resources.

-## Conclusion
+---

 Mounting Azure Blob Storage and Azure Files to your virtual machines simplifies data management and enhances collaboration.
 By following the steps outlined, you can leverage Azure’s storage capabilities efficiently in your applications.

----

-This documentation provides a comprehensive guide to mounting Azure Blob Storage and Azure Files using the Azure portal, including examples and diagrams for better understanding.